 The easiest, quickest, and cheapest way to reach Civitavecchia is by train, from Roma Termini or any of several intermediate stations in Rome.

 By car.
 Civitavecchia is on the western coast of Italy, about 80 km or 50 miles northwest of Rome and straight up the coast from Fiumicino (the site of Leonardo da Vinci Airport).
 For maps and road directions, go to Google Maps or the ViaMichelin journey planner.

 Civitavecchia page at Directferries.co.uk lists routes of Corsica and Sardinia Ferries, Grandi Navi Veloci, Grimaldi Lines, Moby Lines, SNAV, and Terrenia Navigazione.Car and passenger ferries link Civitavecchia to Sardinia, Sicily, and other destinations within Italy and abroad.
 The

 Cotral operates buses to Civitavecchia and neighboring towns.
-You can view a 33-page timetable of services in PDF format.
 (We recommend sticking with the train unless you have a compelling reason to travel by bus.)

 Civitavecchia'shas a booth next to the port's south entrance where you can pick up a city map, ask questions, get directions, and book excursions.
 (The map is part of a free tourist broadsheet called Target: Civitavecchia Magazine.)

 On the Web, the best source of in-depth cultural and tourist information about the city is Civitavecchia.com, which has English-language pages at www.civitavecchia.net.

 Another useful resource is the Google satellite photo map of Civitavecchia, which provides a clear aerial overview of the city center.
 (In the default view, you'll see the Forte Michelangelo and the port entrance on the left, with the main waterfront promenade along the beaches and the railroad station on the right.)